furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

       {:status 401
        :body   {:errors {:authorization "Authorization required."}}})))
 ```
-This middleware will check every request that it wraps and return an authorization error if it can't find `` :auth-user `` in the request.
+This middleware will check every request that it wraps and return an authorization error if it can't find `:auth-user` in the request.
 Otherwise, it will execute the handler.

-The `` main.clj `` namespace contains a main function to expose the REST API via a [Jetty](https://www.eclipse.org/jetty/) server.
-If you look at the project configuration at `` projects/realworld-backend/deps.edn `` you'll notice that there are two aliases named `` :aot `` and `` :uberjar ``.
-With the help of those two aliases and `` main.clj ``, we can create an uberjar which is a single jar file that can be run directly on any machine that has Java runtime.
-Once the jar file is run, the main function defined under `` main.clj `` will be triggered and it will start the server.
+The `main.clj` namespace contains a main function to expose the REST API via a [Jetty](https://www.eclipse.org/jetty/) server.
+If you look at the project configuration at `projects/realworld-backend/deps.edn` you'll notice that there are two aliases named `:aot` and `:uberjar`.
+With the help of those two aliases and `main.clj`, we can create an uberjar which is a single jar file that can be run directly on any machine that has Java runtime.
+Once the jar file is run, the main function defined under `main.clj` will be triggered and it will start the server.

+The `web-app` base serves the frontend web application using ClojureScript and Re-frame.
+It provides the user interface for the RealWorld application, including article management, user authentication, and profile features.

-Finally, the `` handler.clj `` namespace is the place where we define our handlers.
-Since `` rest-api `` is the only place where our project exposes its functionality, its handler needs to call functions in different components via their `` interfaces ``.
-If you check out the `` :require `` statements on top of the namespace, you'll see this:
+Finally, the `handler.clj` namespace is the place where we define our handlers.
+Since `rest-api` is the only place where our project exposes its functionality, its handler needs to call functions in different components via their `interfaces`.
+If you check out the `:require` statements on top of the namespace, you'll see this:
 ```clojure
 (ns clojure.realworld.rest-api.handler
   (:require [clojure.realworld.article.interface :as article]